Mid-Term Evaluation of IMF Regional Technical Assistance Centre in Central America (CAPTAC-DR)

 May 30, 2017Company News

 Fiscus have been contracted by the International Monetary Fund to undertake the mid-term evaluation of the capacity development support provided by the Regional Technical Assistance Centre for Central America, Panama and the Dominican Republic (CAPTAC-DR).
 CAPTAC-DR was established in June 2009 in Guatemala City to support regional integration and to help strengthen the capacity for effective macroeconomic management of its seven member countries – Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, Panama and the Dominican Republic.
-It is a collaborative effort between the IMF, the member countries and bilateral and multilateral partners aimed at providing capacity development services to build member countries’ institutional and human capacities to design and implement macroeconomic policies in support of economic stability, development and regional .
+It is a collaborative effort between the IMF, the member countries and bilateral and multilateral partners aimed at providing capacity development services to build member countries’ institutional and human capacities to design and implement macroeconomic policies in support of economic stability and regional development. .

 Fiscus will undertake an independent evaluation of the activities financed through the CAPTAC-DR sub-account, with a view to informing CAPTAC-DR’s future operations and the preparations for a potential third programme phase.
 Work will begin in June 2017 and, in addition to a detailed portfolio review and an e-survey of beneficiary institutions, it will include a mission to IMF Headquarters, to the CAPTAC-DR headquarters in Guatemala City and country case studies in 3 of the seven member states.
 The Draft evaluation report is anticipated in November 2017.